-Keep reading to learn more about the MMR vaccine.
+Keep reading to learn more facts about the lifesaving MMR vaccine.

 Measles symptoms include: